-School's Risk Ma trix for Phased Openi ng; Coronavir us control - July 2021 V8 MA December 2021 Updated ited Sep ot 21Up dated N ovember 21 Updated 9 th Cale Y impact Y occurrence Score 1-5 1-5 X x Y What you are doing Recalc ulate Im actions pact of School specific details Ref Potential Risk Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence 1-5 Impact X x Y PROGRESS UPDATE (Date) Direction of travel ↑→↓ book a confirmatory PCR test online, then continue to isolate for 10 days (from the day the symptoms started) if the PCR test result is positive.
+Cald culated I Risk What you are doing Recalc ulate Im actions pact of School specific detai ils Ref Potential Risk X impact 1-5 Y Occurrence Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence Impact X x Y PROGRESS UPDATE (Date) Direction of travel ↑→↓ school/nursery of their result so the school can identify close contacts and they can make appropriate cover arrangements.
+They should book a confirmatory PCR test online, then continue to isolate for 10 days (from the day the symptoms started) if the PCR test result is positive.
 The staff member must also inform the school/nursery of a positive PCR result.
-Staff with a void LFD test result if staff get a void result, this means that the test has not run correctly, and they will need to take another test as soon as possible, ideally on the same day.
+Staff with a void LFD test result - if staff get a void result, this means that the test has not run correctly, and they will need to take another test as soon as possible, ideally on the same day.
 Staff should still report the void result to NHS Test and Trace via the self report gov.uk page.
 They should use a new test kit but not reuse anything from the first kit.
 In the very unlikely event staff get two void test results, they should book a PCR test.
-Staff should self- isolate pending the result of the PCR test.
+Staff should selfisolate pending the result of the PCR test.
 Staff should inform the school/nursery as it may indicate a faulty batch of test kits.
-All staff - The asymptomatic testing programme does not replace the current testing policy for those with symptoms.
-Anyone with symptoms (even if they

-School's Risk Ma trix for Phased l Openi ng; Coronavir us control - July 2021 V8 MA December 2021 Updated ted Sep ot 21Up dated N November 21 Updated 9 th Calo culated Risk What you are doing Recalc ulate Im actions - School specific deta ils Ref Potential Risk X impact 1-5 Y Occurrence 1-5 Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence 1-5 Impact X x Y PROGRESS UPDATE (Date) Direction of travel ∧→ ↓ recently had a negative LFD test result), should still self-isolate immediately according to government guidelines.
+Cal culated I Risk What you are doing Recalc ulate Im actions - School specific detai ils Ref Potential Risk X impact 1-5 Y Occurrence Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence Impact X x Y PROGRESS UPDATE (Date) Direction of travel 5 7 All staff - The asymptomatic testing programme does not replace the current testing policy for those with symptoms.
+Anyone with symptoms (even if they recently had a negative LFD test result), should still self-isolate immediately according to government guidelines.
 Those with symptoms are also expected to order a test online or visit a test site to take a PCR test to check if they have the virus.
 All staff - the LFD test kits for use by primary school staff are not to be used as an alternative to self-isolation.
 If a member of staff has been in close contact with a confirmed case of COVID-19, they should follow the government guidance and self-isolate.
-13. Incidents are not reported accurately 5 3 15 All school workforce, inc. supply and peripatetic teachers and visitors (staff).
-Pupils in school (and their families) through transmission of the virus Schools - Issues experienced by an individual at home: The COVID Coordinator to develop an Incident Log and process for logging issues.
+13. Incidents are not reported accurately J 3 15 All school workforce, inc. supply and peripatetic teachers and visitors (staff).
+Pupils in school (and their families) through Schools - Issues experienced by an individual at home: • The COVID Coordinator to develop an Incident Log and process for logging issues.
 The Registration Assistant ensures the Incident Log is completed and saved securely.
-All staff members to be trained in what issues should be reported, to whom and by when.
-The Incident Log to be reviewed daily by the COVID Coordinator.
-Lessons learnt 5 1 5 No Change needed No longer applicable
+5 1 5 No Change needed No longer applicable No longer applicable